The Selection Order (SO) round

 How to create a Selection Order round

-To create a Selection Order round, first click “Rounds” in the menu: The
+To create a round, click “Rounds” in the division menu: The

 The rounds page appears: